FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_direct_cluster_workload.md

 In each case, either the policy identifies a set of servers or, if no servers match, the criteria, a set that includes the whole cluster.
 The event manager uses the round-robin method and select the next server from the set in sequence.
 Of course, round-robin distribution does not occur when only one server is selected by the policy.

-You can configure a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to process tasks of one or more types by editing a local configuration parameter.
+You can configure a {{< SecureTransport/componentshortname  >}} Server to process tasks of one or more types by editing a local configuration parameter.

-1. Log on to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+1. Log on to the {{< SecureTransport/componentshortname >}} Server.
 2. Select **Operations > Server Configuration**.
     The *Server Configuration* page is displayed.
 3. Search for the local parameter `EventQueue.taskProcessor.attributes`.